calvinfeng/TaskCable/README.md

-# Task Cable
+# Real Time Update
-This is a experimental project for Rails 5 ActionCable
+This is for trying out Rails 5 ActionCable.
+The objective is to see how does model update trigger an emission of websocket message to client/subscriber.

 A client can create task and every other clients will receive the updates in real time using WebSocket technology